satkar605/doordash_delivery_prediction/README.md

 ## How to Run
-1. Open the notebook in Jupyter or Cursor IDE
+1. Open the notebook in Jupyter or any other notebook IDE
 2. Load `historical_data.csv`
 3. Follow cells step-by-step for preprocessing, modeling, and evaluation